IvelinDankov/04.Movie-Magic-Workshop-Part-1_Resources/README.md

 24. In movieController make new route and render create page
 25. Make post request and new route in movieController. to work this you need to insert in index.js app.use(express.urlencoded, {extended: false});
 26. To take movieData req.body this is body parser middleware.
+27. Creating details which is into home in partials
+28. Add specific link to details page. and id call it with id for example: movies/{{id}}/details
+29.